 - Making a home unavailable for sale or lying that it is unavailable.
-For example, a black person answers a rental ad for an apartment but is told by the landlord that the apartment is already rented.
-But this is not true.
-The landlord then rents the apartment out to a white applicant who answered the same ad.
+For example, a person in a protected class answers a rental ad for an apartment but is told by the landlord that the apartment is already rented when this is not true.
+The landlord then rents the apartment to a different applicant who does not belong to the protected class.

 - Denying housing to a member of a protected class.
 For example, A landlord refuses to rent an apartment to a blind man because he has a service dog, or a landlord refuses to rent to a woman with a mental disability.

 - Setting forth different terms and conditions for the sale or renting of a home.
 For instance, a Property manager refuses to rent to a family with children, or he charges the family a higher security deposit.
 Another example could be a property manager who tells a family with children that they can only rent in certain buildings of the complex.